 An Influence diagram is one quick way to get an overview to an activity, a process or organization and the main relationships.
 This way you can make better decisions on what to do, because of the very fact you can see who is influencing who and how activities you may organise could play out.

 This diagram or analysis tool can be used to either explore the interrelationships that could lead to refocusing a group, the laying down of new priorities or even re-definition of a system that you have organised.
 (See Systems if you are not sure what I mean by that)

 Please avoid using arrows from elements in the environment directly to the system boundary.
-They should end up at a specific system component (a person or a group, indeed an organisation) or at an activity within the system.
-This is because, it goes without saying, that elements of the environment will influence the system, so these arrows to the system boundary are superfluous.
+They should always end up at a specific system component (a person or a group, indeed an organisation) or at an activity within the system.
+This is because, it goes without saying, that elements of the environment will always influence your system, so these arrows to the system boundary are superfluous.